Every day, new people seek out natural solutions for ailments and applications and turn away from conventional products.

 Unlike many other essential oils, manuka natural oil doesn't tend to interact with prescription medications or environmental conditions – this makes it extremely safe even for newbies, children, and pets.

-Understanding Manuka Natural Oil
+Understanding Manuka Natural Skin Oil

 Manuka natural oil is very similar to tea tree oil.
 These plants belong to the same family and come from the same part of the world.
 While melaleuca (tea tree) is native to Australia, manuka is indigenous to New Zealand.